google/koladata/docs/koda_v1_api_reference.md

      select a slice of items in one dimension. 'step' is not supported and it results in no item if 'start' is larger than or equal to 'stop'.
   4) .../Ellipsis.
-It can appear at most once in `slices` and used to fill corresponding dimensions required by `x` but missing in `slices`.
+It can appear at most once in `slices` and used to fill corresponding dimensions in `x` but missing in `slices`.
+It means selecting all items in these dimensions.

-After expanding the Ellipsis (when provided), the number of `slices` argument must be the same as the number of dimensions in `x`.
+If the Ellipsis is not provided, it is added to the **beginning** of `slices` by default, which is different from Numpy.
 Individual slicing argument is used to slice corresponding dimension in `x`.

 The slicing algorithm can be thought as:
   1) implode `x` recursively to a List DataItem